omarrashad95/student_records_AWS/README.md

 - **Cost-effective** – Pay only for usage.
 - **Highly Available** – AWS managed services handle redundancy.
 - **Secure** – Fine-grained IAM permissions.

----

-## License
-This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.